These are the top 5 communication skills everyone should use.

 1. Know Your Agenda

 Knowing your agenda beforehand is something almost anyone can improve.
 If you have an idea of what you’re seeking to accomplish, you could strive to narrow your focus to maximise your chances.
-1”Agenda” is a multi-faceted word.
+1“Agenda” is a multi-faceted word.
 It’s associated with business meetings.
 It’s associated with politics.
 It’s associated with the news media.
-It’s associated with … Continue reading
+It’s associated with ulterior motives.
+But an agenda can … Continue reading

 Many people interact with others without an idea of which agenda to push.
 Some people think it’s devious to always be entering into conversation with a clear aim.
 Others find it exhausting.